 If such a consciousness could indeed manifest on earth, it would mean a continuation, but also a radical reversal of the development that has taken place so far.
 Evolution until now has taken place primarily within matter.
 As we have seen, our human consciousness is strongly embedded in the workings of the physical brain and as such is limited by this physical apparatus.
 The supramental consciousness, on the other hand, is primarily based in the Spirit, and from there, in that freedom, it engages matter, expresses itself in it and, while doing so, transforms it.

 Though the idea of a Golden Age (Satya Yuga) to some extent implies it, there doesn’t seem to be any reference in the Indian literature of the possibility that the original Truth-Consciousness could become an integral, inherent part of biological life on earth.
-According to Sri Aurobindo, the Vedic ṛṣis (sages) still knew the supramental as a typal plane in which they could enter — for example in the touching dialogue on how to reach there between Agasthya and Indra — but they did not “bring it down” into the physical reality.
+According to Sri Aurobindo, the Vedic ṛṣis (sages) still knew the supramental as a typal plane in which they could enter — for example in the touching dialogue on how to reach there between Agasthya and Indra — but they did not even think of “bringing it down” into the physical reality.
 In a later period, possibly beginning in the time of the Buddha, even its existence was forgotten and the world was seen as the creation of an overmind māyā, and thus intrinsically a world of ignorance out of which it is best to escape into a nirvāṇa beyond.
 Sri Aurobindo holds, however, that the overmind māyā is not the original creator of the world but only a secondary force that introduces the first elements of Ignorance and division in a manifestation that has its real origin in the divine Truth-Consciousness itself and that is thus, intrinsically, capable of evolving into a true manifestation of the divine perfection.
 To actually achieve the necessary transformation of one’s nature is, however, a far from trivial process, and Sri Aurobindo spent the last 24 years of his life on exploring pathways that might enable this process, both individually and collectively.
 [REFs to texts where SA describes the issues discussed above]

 Going back or going forward